lgp171188/launchpad/lib/lp/bugs/stories/guided-filebug/xx-ubuntu-filebug.rst

     ... ubuntu_bug_filing_url: http://launchpad.test/+tour
     ... ''')

-Tring to navigate to the 'report a bug' page, redirects us to the alternative page.
+Trying to navigate to the 'report a bug' page redirects us to the alternative page.

     >>> user_browser.open('http://launchpad.test/ubuntu')